snxraven/IPSW-ME-Discord/README.md

 The goal of this project is to allow the information from https://ipsw.me to be easily viewable and accessible within discord.

+A little note: The prefix by default is ~

+To change this, move set.js to the commands folder, and run ~set edit prefix *

+* being the new prexix

 ## Installation

 Use NPM to install the required modules